Philip Kaufman

-Philip Kaufman (born October 23, 1936) is an American film director and screenwriter who has directed fifteen films over a career spanning more than six decades.
-He has been described as a "maverick" and an "iconoclast," notable for his versatility and independence.
+Philip Kaufman (born October 23, 1936) is an American film director and screenwriter who has directed fifteen films over a career spanning nearly five decades.
+He has received numerous accolades including a BAFTA Award along with nominations for an Academy Award, and a Primetime Emmy Award.
+He has been described as a "maverick" and an "iconoclast," notable for his versatility and independence, often directing eclectic and controversial films.
 He is considered an "auteur" whose films have always expressed his personal vision.

-Kaufman's works have included genres such as realism, horror, fantasy, erotica, Westerns, underworld crime, and inner city gangs.
-His choice of topics has been eclectic and sometimes controversial, having adapted novels with diverse themes and stories.
-Examples are Milan Kundera's The Unbearable Lightness of Being (1988), Michael Crichton's Rising Sun (1993), a remake of Invasion of the Body Snatchers (1978), and the erotic writings of Anaïs Nin's Henry & June (1990).
-His film The Wanderers (1979) has achieved cult status.
-His greatest success was Tom Wolfe's true-life The Right Stuff (1983), which received eight Academy Award nominations, including Best Picture.
+Kaufman's works have included genres such as realism, horror, fantasy, erotica, western, and crime.